 EVERY SINGLE TRACK ON YOUR RECORD MUST BE A HIGHLIGHT ON ITS OWN.

 So in the end you’ll have two kinds of songs on your albums:

 As soon as you accept this, you’ll be able to enjoy the freedom to do whatever you want.
 There are absolutely no limitations on what you can do with your fillers, as soon as you simply admit that they’re not hit single candidates.

 Fillers can be anything – from a few seconds of simple noise (Type O Negative used to do this) to highly complex songs such as Daft Punk’s Giorgio By Moroder, a 9’05 minutes song featuring a monologue by musician Giorgio Moroder, who speaks about his early life and his career as a musician.
 Think of Queen’s Bohemian Rhapsody or Iron Butterfly’s In A Gadda Da Vida.
-Okay, those songs have even been hits too, and this demonstrates that even unconventional songs may become exceptionally attractive.
+Okay, those songs have even been hits too, and this demonstrates that even unconventional songs may become exceptionally successful.
 Pink Floyd and Kraftwerk wrote a whole bunch of cool non-standard songs too.
 Or think of Radiohead or Beck for example.

 Do some crazy shit.
 Do something people wouldn’t expect to be featured on some self-produced album.
 This may also be an opportunity to play around with different or unusual instruments, or to mix up your own genre and style with unusual subgenres and subjects – think of anything from percussion to didgeridoos.

 While your hit and slow songs will probably follow a more traditional VCVCBCC, CVCVCBCC, or VCVCAA structure (or at least something similar), this does not apply to your fillers.
 Your song structure can be whatever you want, as long as everything fits together and it doesn’t get boring.